SaketSaxena/fizzbiuzz-problem/README.md

 - Should throw `IllegalArgumentException` if the number is less than or equal to 0.

 Make sure to write test case first for the above scenario before writing the actual code

+Mockito Example
+-

+Create a class `AnagramFizzBuzz` with TDD Approach which will have a method with below signature

+`public String getAnagram(String input)`

+The above method should have the below functionality:

+- It should call the fizz buzz with input and return the string after reversing it.

+Note: Use Mockito to mock the `FizzBuzz` class.